 - You can omit the sugar altogether as well!
 This small amount brings out the flavor!

 - The hardest part of the entire recipe is cutting this baby in half.
-You can nuke it for a minute or two to help out and use a very sharp knife.
-Obviously keep your fingers completely away.
+You can microwave it for a minute or two to help out and use a very sharp knife.
+Obviously, keep your fingers completely away.

 Nutrition